GoogleCloudPlatform/bank-of-anthos/release/README.md

 ## Prerequisites for tagging a release

-1. **Complete a team-wide Fishfood day** off the latest master commit.
+1. **Complete a team-wide Fishfood day** off the latest main commit.
 Divide and conquer tasks, to test and verify the user journeys below.
 If you encounter any bugs or docs in need of fixing, make those changes before proceeding with the release.

 - User can deploy Bank of Anthos on a new GCP project/GKE cluster following README instructions, replacing `kubernetes-manifests/` with `dev-kubernetes-manifests/`
 - User can deploy Bank of ANthos on a GKE cluster with the latest Anthos Service Mesh enabled, by deploying `istio-manifests/` on top of the kubernetes manifests